System Build

 - 3. Measurement of frequency response and waveforms at the listening position

-- 4. Confirmation of sound quality by trial listening
+- 4. Confirmation of SQ by trial listening

 - Configuration: stereo 3-way